mojochao/npm-mode/README.md

 ## Acknowledgements

-This repo is a refactor of a fork of https://github.com/AlexChesters/emacs-npm, and its history has been preserved.
+This repo is a rewrite of a fork of https://github.com/AlexChesters/emacs-npm, and its history has been preserved.
 Many thanks to Alex for his creation.